DavidRaab/website/content/posts/2024-11-28-benefits-of-dynamic-typing.md

 ```

 Now, let's look at it.
 Obviously `point_x` and `point_y` don't need to change
-anymore.
-Obviously because all they do is just return an `x` field from a
+because all they do is just return an `x` field from a hash.
+Those functions
-hash.
-It works by passing any hash that has `x` field.
+work with any hash that has a `x` field.
 Very reusable and obviously
 not really needed at all. `$hash->{x}` does the same.

 We actually could create a `point3d_add` function and differentiate between
 `point_add` and `point3d_add` but, why?
 The whole purpose of dynamic typing
 is also to check for structures you pass in and depending on the structure
 you can decide different behaviour.
 Here `point_add` works with both.
+It
+just calculates the `x/y` fields, and when both hashes provide a `z` field,
+they also calculate the `z` field.

 You can pass it 2D points and 3D points.
 You even can mix it and one
 can be a 2D point and the other being a 3D point.
 Not even that, it works